mjwelchphd/GalaxyRevisited/README.md

 swiftenv install 5.7
 ```

-### <a id="5d492dd9-54b0-48ea-9005-6df5cbdda58b">Uploading GalaxyRevisited</a>
+### <a id="5d492dd9-54b0-48ea-9005-6df5cbdda58b">Uploading Galaxy Revisited</a>

-From a Mac, the easiest way to transfer files to the AWS system is using CyberDuck.
+On a Mac, the easiest way to transfer files to the AWS system is using CyberDuck.
 ![Cyberduck.app](Resources/Images/aws/cyberduck.png)

-Open Cyberduck and log into your aws in Cyberduck's _Open Connection_ window.
+Open Cyberduck and log into your AWS in Cyberduck's _Open Connection_ window.
 ![](Resources/Images/aws/open-connection.png)

 At the Cyberduck ec2-user home window: